1854books/VCRM/README.md

-what the meaning is, but there is that unconscious struggle of the human with the spiritual, of the lower with the higher mind, and the struggle attempts to preserve one's separate life, what we call our "individuality".
+what the meaning is, but there is that unconscious struggle of the human with the spiritual, of the lower with the higher mind, and the struggle attempts to preserve one's separate life, what we call our “individuality“.

 Even hells stand out with this miraculous fact that we are born rebels;
-and the first fact of life — the inrushing of life itself — against this we rebel and cry out, "No law for us."
-As long as we obey the laws we are like machines, and on goes the universe, and we cannot break it.
+and the first fact of life — the inrushing of life itself — against this we rebel and cry out, “No law for us.“ As long as we obey the laws we are like machines, and on goes the universe, and we cannot break it.
 Laws as laws become man's nature.
 The first inkling of life on its higher level is in seeing this struggle within us to break the bond of nature and to be free.
-"Freedom, O Freedom!
-Freedom, O Freedom!" is the song of the soul.
+“Freedom, O Freedom!
+Freedom, O Freedom!“ is the song of the soul.
 Bondage, alas, to be bound in nature, seems its fate.

 Why should there be serpent, or ghost, or demon worship and all these